 If dare we say it, it is definitive India.
 The culture, food, festivals, crafts, architecture, even places to stay are far removed from everywhere else in India.
 Being the largest state means the distances between ‘everywhere’ is too overwhelming for just two weeks.
 Without rushing or squeezing too much in, we will visit Rajasthan’s signature cities and sights on this outstanding epic adventure.

-We use 'day trains' on all journeys except Jaisalmer to New Delhi, which is overnight, and travel in 1A or 2A depending on the train.
+We use 'day trains' on all journeys except Jaisalmer to New Delhi, which is overnight, and travel in First Class 1A or 2A.

 Rajasthan is perennially hot and seated in open-sided 2C or SL can be overbearing and at times soul-destroying.
 We want you to remain comfy as we roll and rock through the deserts and cities of this vast landscape so will enjoy the pleasure of AirCon throughout the journey.

 We leave the nation's capital at 8am headed for Jaipur though we stop in Agra first so you can see the majestic Taj Mahal and then reflect over lunch before our train to Jaipur at 1450pm.
 You can squeeze a visit to Agra Fort before we depart but do not despair if you can’t, we are headed deep into Rajasthan where some of India's grandest forts rise proudly over the nation.